How to get a reliable weather forecast?

 Ask the hut keeper

 The hut keeper is a valuable source of information.
-He’ll have detailed info about the routes you are planning to hike and will generally have a very good understanding of the weather.
-In most huts the hut keeper will give a speech about the weather forecast for the next day at the end of diner.
+He or she will have detailed info about the routes you are planning to hike and will generally have a very good understanding of the weather.
+In some huts the hut keeper will give a speech about the weather forecast for the next day at the end of diner.
 The daily weather forecast will also be written down on a board somewhere in the bar area.
-If the hut keeper says it’s to dangerous to go up the mountain the next day, you’ll really want to listen to him.
-He’s probably right, even if the online weather forecast says otherwise.
+If the hut keeper says it’s to dangerous to go up the mountain the next day, you’ll really want to listen.
+They’re probably right, even if the online weather forecast says otherwise.

 Keeping yourself and your children safe is essential.
-Our advice is: when in doubt about the weather, don’t hike.
+Our advice is: when you are in doubt about the weather forecast, don’t hike.
 Especially when a thunderstorm is on the way.
 Just wait it out and stay another night in the hut.
 Play a game cards, eat some rösti and take an extra nap.
 Or hike down and cut your trip short.
 Better be safe than sorry.